 Do isometrics work you ask?
 The science not only proves isometric strength training techniques are effective but in addition, shows isometrics work more efficiently than other forms of exercise when it comes to strength gains.

 Muscle Activation of Isometrics vs Lifting Weights

-In addition to isometric exercise being an effective way to improve your strength, isometrics are also a great way to improve your performance in other forms of exercise.
-For example, when someone or yourself experience a “plateau” or “sticking point” isometric strength training techniques can help you overcome these common challenges.
+In addition to isometric exercise being an effective way to improve your strength, isometrics is also a great way to improve your performance in other forms of exercise.
+For example, when someone or yourself experiences a “plateau” or “sticking point” isometric strength training techniques can help you overcome these common challenges.

 How Do Isometrics Help Overcome Plateaus?